HandCash/handcash-connect-sdk-docs/docs/examples.md

 ## **Case #1**: Charge \$0.05 for each minute of video

-We can use [Promised Payments](/promised-payments.md) to charge users per minute of content and claim the promise at the end of the playback.
+We can use [Promise Payments](/promise-payments.md) to charge users per minute of content and claim the promise at the end of the playback.

-In this we show how to create a promised payment to charge users dynamically per each minute of video we provide.
+In this we show how to create a promise payment to charge users dynamically per each minute of video we provide.
 It shows how to charge:

 - A fixed amount of \$0.02 for the streaming service (service fee).
 - A variable amount \$0.05 for each minute of video for the creator of the video.